zapta/arm/pro-mini/README.md

 2. Identify the serial port on your computer.
     * **Mac OSX:**  run _ls /dev/\*usb\*_, the port name looks like */dev/cu.usbmodemNXP-71*.
-    * **Linux:** diff the output of the command _ls /dev/\*_ with and without the ARM PRO MINI connected and look for port that appears only when the ARM PRO MINI is connected.
+    * **Linux:** diff the output of the command _ls /dev/\*_ with and without the ARM PRO MINI connected and look for a port that appears only when the ARM PRO MINI is connected.
 The serial port our linux test box is called */dev/ttyACM0* and is also availal with two other name under the */dev/serial* directory.
     * **Windows:** TBD (may required the NXP CDC driver [here](resources/lpc_bootloader).